 I remember how often my mom made this.
 My mom loved to make rice cakes wrapped in banana leaves and this sayur lodeh is one of the must dishes to accompany the lontong (rice cakes).
 A few vegetables that I like to put in my sayur lodeh are chayote (labu), cabbage, carrots, green beans, and baby corns.
 You can pretty much put whatever you like in there, but to me having those kinda represent sayur lodeh better 🙂

 This sayur lodeh calls for spices and herbs such as turmeric (kunyit), galangal (lengkuas), candlenuts (kemiri), and bay leaves (daun salam).
 All these are very commonly seen in Indonesian culinary.
-Candlenuts is very difficult (or impossible) to find here in Minnesota.
+Candlenuts are very difficult (or impossible) to find here in Minnesota.
 I have some because my mom brought me some from Indonesia.
 The closest nuts you can use to substitute is macadamia.
 Pretty neutral in taste, but have roughly about the same oil content.
-Candlenuts are widely used not only for cooking, but also for hair and skin care in Indonesia.
+Candlenuts are widely used not only for cooking, but also for hair and skincare in Indonesia.

 My mom usually grind huge bulk of coriander, turmeric, galangal, and candlenuts into paste and store them in the jars and freeze them for future use.
 This helps to cut down of prep time because I hate to be grinding just a small amount and I still need to wash the same amount of dishes whether I make large or small batch.

-- 1/2 head of cabbage roughly chopped into about 2-inch pieces
+- 1/2 head of cabbage - roughly chopped into about 2-inch pieces

-- 1 large carrot peeled and diced
+- 2 large chayote - peeled and diced into 2-inch pieces

-- 1/2 lb green beans cut into 2-inch length
+- 200 gr green beans - cut into 2-inch length

 - Salt and sugar to taste